muesli4brekkies/batch_renamer/README.md

 ```
 etc.

-Will ignore files only 1 subdirectory deep and in current dir.

-Files are first written to temporary files to avoid clobbering.

-If anything goes wrong, check for .batcher_renamertmp files.
-Nothing should be lost.

-This prog is nondestructive and should not delete or overwite files, but will cheerfully rename every file on your PC if allowed.
-Do be careful.

 ## usage

 `./batch_renamer -[xvdh] -g "glob pattern"`
 for example
 `./batch_renamer -xv -g "*.png"`

-* -x                - Execute renaming, use with caution.
+* **-x**                - Execute renaming, use with caution.
-* -v                - Verbose mode.
+* **-v**                - Verbose mode.
 Print actions to terminal
-* -d                - Dry run, no file manipulation.
+* **-p**                - Practice run, no file manipulation.
 Combine with -v.
-* -g "glob pattern" - Optional.
+* **-g "glob pattern"** - Optional.
 The next argument will be taken as a glob pattern to use.
 Globs for "*.jpg" by default.
-* -h                - Print help and exit.
+* **-h**                - Print help and exit.

+## notes

+Works recursively from the directory it is run from.

+Will ignore files in current dir and 1 subdirectory deep.

+Files are first renamed to temporary files to avoid clobbering.

+If anything goes wrong, check for .batcher_renamertmp files.
+Nothing should be lost.

+This prog is nondestructive and should not delete or overwite files.

+But will cheerfully, and very quickly, rename every file on your PC if allowed, breaking ***everything***.
+Do be careful.

+For instance, `./batch_renamer -x -g "*"` run from the root dir would be a killer.

-Look first to see if it will do what you want.
+**Look first to see if it will do what you want.**

 ## todo
-* Capture args and include in glob to search for other file extensions - DONE
-* Optional rename depth from args
+* Optional rename depth (one dir, three dirs)
-* Other args as well, such as -h help screen as run default, -d for dry run, -G to exec with confirmation - DONE